Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Experiments

-\textbf{Evaluation on graph neural networks:} To demonstrate the robustness of the proposed PAC-Bayes training algorithm across different network architectures, we also test it on graph neural networks.
-Moreover, the number of training samples for node classification tasks is generally much smaller than CIFAR10/100, allowing us to examine the performance of the algorithm in the data scarcity setting.
-Unlike CNNs, the GNN baselines find their best performance with AdamW optimizer and with dropout turned on, while the proposed PAC-Bayes training algorithm stays the same as in the CNN setting.
-To ensure the best results of baselines, we searched the learning rate, weight decay, noise injection, and dropout of baselines.
+\textbf{Evaluation on graph neural networks:} To demonstrate the broad applicability of the proposed PAC-Bayes training algorithm to different network architectures, we evaluated it on graph neural networks (GNNs).
+Unlike CNNs, optimal GNN performance has been reported using the AdamW optimizer for ERM and enabling dropout.
+To ensure the best baseline results, we conducted a hyperparameter search over learning rate (1e-3 to 1e-2), weight decay (0 to 1e-2), noise injection (0 to 1e-2), and dropout (0 to 0.8) and reported the highest test accuracy as the baseline result.
+For our method, we used Adam and fixed the learning rate to be 1e-2 for all graph neural networks.
 We follow the convention for graph datasets by randomly assigning 20 nodes per class for training, 500 for validation, and the remaining for testing.
-We evaluated the accuracy of the validation nodes to identify the best hyper-parameters and report the corresponding testing accuracy.
-We tested GCN~\citep{kipf2016semi}, GAT~\citep{velivckovic2017graph}, SAGE~\citep{hamilton2017inductive}, and APPNP~\citep{gasteiger2018predict} on CoraML, Citeseer, PubMed, Cora and DBLP~\citep{bojchevski2017deep}.

-There are only two convolution layers for GNNs, so we only test our algorithm with the scalar prior.
-We added one dropout layer between two graph convolution layers for baselines only, except keeping the dropout in the attention layers of GAT for both our algorithm and baselines since it essentially drops the input graph's edges.
-In Table~\ref{tab:gnns}, for each GNN architecture, the rows of AdamW and scalar, respectively, record the performance of baselines and the PAC-Bayes training with early stopping determined by the validation dataset.
-We see that our algorithm's results match the best baseline testing accuracy.
-Appendix~\ref{sec:node-class} provides additional training information and evaluation outcomes.
+We tested four architectures GCN~\citep{kipf2016semi}, GAT~\citep{velivckovic2017graph}, SAGE~\citep{hamilton2017inductive}, and APPNP~\citep{gasteiger2018predict} on 5 benchmark datasets CoraML, Citeseer, PubMed, Cora and DBLP~\citep{bojchevski2017deep}.
+Since there are only two convolution layers for GNNs, applying our algorithm with the scalar prior is sensible.
+For our PAC-Bayes training, we retained the dropout layer in the GAT as is, since it differs from the conventional dropout and essentially drops the edges of the input graph.
+Other architectures do not have this type of dropout; hence, our PAC-Bayes training for these architectures does not include dropout.

+Table~\ref{tab:gcn} demonstrates that the performance of our algorithm closely approximates the best outcome of the baseline.
+Appendix~\ref{sec:node-class} provides additional details and more results.
 Extra analysis on few-shot text classification with transformers is in Appendix~\ref{apsec:few-shot}.